 The girl was screaming as the dragon came for her.
-She promised herself she wouldn’t, that she will bravely fulfil her destiny as a sacrifice to appease the monster, but she couldn’t help herself.
+She had promised herself she wouldn’t, that she would bravely fulfil her destiny as a sacrifice to appease the monster, but when the beast appeared she couldn’t help herself.
 Tied to an ancient post in a forest clearing, all her family and friends cowering in their huts a mile away, she felt alone and abandoned.
 And now this monster, huge and green and scaly, was coming down from the skies with wisps of flame trailing from its nostrils.

 “Yeah, yeah, heard all that before,” said the dragon, with a slight lisp.

 “So will you eat me now?” the girl asked the beast.

 “What?
 Ewww!
 No,” it replied.
 “I’m a vegetarian.”

 “A vegetarian.
 I don’t eat meat.”

 “So… You terrorise the cabbage farmers, instead of the shepherds?” asked the girl with furrowed brows.

 “That is sso lasst ssentury,” lisped the dragon.
 “I get my organically-sscertified quinoa on eBay.”